 Another instance in which you will need to accelerate is when you’re trying to avoid danger.

 If you live in a congested city or town, you already know this is vital.

-People in cars sometimes ignore giving bicycles the right-away when making a right turn.
-Instead of waiting behind the cyclist, approaching a right turn, they may cut in front to beat the rider making a turn.
+People in cars sometimes ignore giving bicycles the right of way when making a right turn.
+Instead of waiting behind the cyclist, approaching a right turn, they may cut in front of the rider making a turn.

 Use good judgment on how fast you need to accelerate, then ride out into the middle of the lane left of the right turn to train cars to make space and get behind you.

 This will not only create space but will protect you from other cars that may try to cut across in front of others to turn.